Skip to main content

 3. Thumbnail

-You can edit Archival File Manager settings if you have rights to configure settings and field properties in CONTENTdm Administration.
+You can edit Archival File Manager settings if you have the right to configure settings and field properties in CONTENTdm Administration.

 For more information about using display images and the Archival File Manager, see Display image settings and Archival File Manager.